terriblememory/stupidgit/README.md

 # StupidGit

-I am bad at Git.
-Also bad at bash.
-So I made some bad bash scripts to make Git easier.
+Note that these scripts haven't exactly been tested rigorously.
+Since I'm bad at Git and bad at Bash you should set your expectations accordingly!

 ## Installation